This page provides an overview of Paralympic Standing- and Sitting Volleyball

 Finally Volleyball !

 1,560 athletes from 40 countries started at this Olympiad for the disabled.
-For the first time, "standing" volleyball for amputees is on the program as a "demonstration" sport with 4 teams.
+For the first time, "standing" volleyball for amputees is on the program as a "demonstration" Event with 4 teams.
 With this, "blind" and "amputee" athletes took part in the Olympiad for the first time.
 During an international "test" tournament in May in Bonn, the "Sitz, Net, Faust and Volley" ball playing countries failed to pass the Toronto Games.
 No uniform rules and no proper classification rules.

 Israel, Finland, Great Britain and Canada played for a medal in Standing Volleyball.
 Israel won the gold medal.

-1980 Arnhem 21 june to 5 july , the Netherlands
+1980 Arnhem 21 June to 5 July , the Netherlands

-For the first time, 5 handicapped categories Cerebral Palsy -Blind-Amputees - Les Autres - and Paralysed athletes together, but in separate competitions.
-In addition, Standing and Sitting Volleyball is also accepted in the Paralympic program.
-During an International Tournament in 1979, the Sitz-ball playing countries agreed to accept the Dutch Sitting Volleyball rules in 1980 and to follow the ISOD classifications for the time being.
-During these Games in 1980, the countries present decided to set up an International Committee to to develop Standing and Sitting Volleyball.
+During a Pre-Olympic Tournament in 1979 in Haarlem (NED) , the Sitz-ball playing countries agreed to accept the Dutch Sitting Volleyball rules in 1980 and to follow the ISOD classifications for the time being.
+During these Games in 1980, the countries present decided to set up an International Committee to develop Standing and Sitting Volleyball.
 A very important decision was taken about Classification.
 The International player Classification system will not be followed.
-In SittingVolleyball only a minimal disability is requires.
-It was the Dutchman Pieter Joon who played an important role and who took many initiatives.
+In SittingVolleyball only a minimal disability will be required.
+It was the Dutchman Pieter Joon who played an important role and who took many initiatives for the future of Sitting Volleyball

-1984 Long Island (NY ) 17 tot 30 juni, USA
+1984 Long Island (NY ) 17 to 30 June, USA

 The final standings in Sitting were: 1.
 Netherlands, 2.
 Germany, 3.
 Sweden, 4.
 Finland, 5.
 Yugoslavia, 6.
 Norway, 7.
 USA, 8.
 Egypt